bobbyjim/x16-traveller-muse/README.md

 # Your Ship
 Your ship is highly modular, so you can swap parts and add new ones easily and visibly to your ship -- including adding a little fighter or lander to expand your capabilities a bit.
 The ship is also pretty blocky, which means graphics don't have to be too svelte.

-This could really tie into the player's sense of ownership and agency over the journey.
+This ties into the player's sense of ownership and agency over the journey.
 The ship's blocky design makes it easier to handle in terms of development, but also adds personality.
 It could become a central part of the game's narrative, where each new part added tells a story.
 The fighter/lander addition could make players feel like they’re preparing for a real adventure, with different gameplay elements based on their ship's configuration.

 ## Upgrades
 Modules can be added by (a) purchase at a starport, (b) purchase from a trader, (c) looting from a space hulk

 ## Core Modules

+### Basic Bridge Plus
+* Minimal command and control.
+* Crew accommodations for 5.
+* The front of every starship.

-### Bridge
+### Full Bridge
-Command and control.
-The front of every starship.
+* Command and control.
+* The front of every starship.
 Upgrades: Advanced navigation for map previews, enhanced sensors for diplomacy or scanning anomalies.

-### All-In-One Engines
-A combination of slow thrusters + small jump drive.
+### Engine Room No. 1
+* Small thrusters
+* Jump-1 and fuel
+* Life support for 5 people.
+* The rear of every starship.
+Upgrades: Faster recharge times, extended range.

+### Engine Room No. 2
+* Small thrusters
+* Jump-2 and fuel
+* The rear of every starship.
+Upgrades: Faster recharge times, extended range.

+### Long-Ranged Jump Drive
+* Jump-3 and fuel
+* The rear of every starship.
+Upgrades: Faster recharge times, extended range.

 ### Thrusters
+* Large thrusters
-Determines speed and maneuverability.
-The rear of every starship.
+* The rear of every starship.
 Upgrades: Higher thrust, energy efficiency, or silent running for stealth.

-### Jump Drive
-Enables system-to-system travel.
-Upgrades: Faster recharge times, extended range, or multi-jump capabilities.

 ### Life Support
-Sustains the crew and passengers.
+* Life support for 35 people.
+* Accommodates 5 passengers and 5 crew.
 Upgrades: Extended duration, alien-environment support, or improved efficiency.

 ### Cargo Pod
-Determines trade capacity.
+* Determines trade capacity.
 Add-ons: Smuggler’s compartments (hidden compartments for illicit goods).

-### Passenger Cabin
+### Living Cabin
-Accommodates passengers.
+* Accommodates 15 passengers and 10 crew.
+Variations: Different balance of passengers vs. crew.
 Upgrades: Luxury suites for high-paying passengers, cryo-pods for long-distance journeys.

 ## Add-On Enhancements